Menu

 Curate Your Declaration

 The auto-generated declaration is a starting point.
-You’ll typically customize it.
+Review and customize it.

 Remove Capabilities